X/1106 C1: Japan

-The most impressive observations of the comet come from the Japanese chronicle Dainihonshi.
-The chronicle reported that on 7 February 1106 AD the gigantic comet appeared in the southwest and stretched across a massive portion of the sky towards the east.
-The brilliant comet was described as white and with a tail stretching 100 degrees across the entire sky.
+Fujiwara no Munetada, a Kugyō in Heian period, kept a diary today known as Chūyūki from 1087 to 1138.
+The comet appears intermittently in the diary entries from 1106 (Kajō 1) 4 to 27 January in lunisolar calendar (9 February to 4 March in Julian):

+The comet also recorded in other chronicles in later years, including Sankaiki (late 12c) and Hyakurenshō (end of 13c).
+Famous chronicles Dainihonshi and Dai Nihon Shiryō cites these references.

 China

-An excerpt from a Chinese manuscript describes the following report of a comet in 1106, mentioning the comet's breakup after perihelion, dated February 10:
+An excerpt from a Chinese manuscript describes the following report of a comet in 1106, mentioning the comet's breakup after perihelion, dated 10 February:

 In the reign of Hwuy Tsung, the 5th year of the epoch of Tsung Ning, the 1st moon [February], day Woo Seuh (Feb.
 10th), a comet appeared in the west.
 It was like a great Pei Kow.
 The luminous envelope was scattered.
 It appeared like a broken-up star.
 It was 60 [degrees] in length and was 3 [degrees] in breadth.
 Its direction was to the north-east.
 It passed S.D.
 Kwei (southern Andromeda/northern Pisces).
 It passed S.D.
 Lew (Southern Aries), Wei (Pegasus), Maou, and Peih (Taurus).
 It then entered into the clouds and was no more seen.